dcmri/dcmri/docs/source/generated/examples/index.rst

 Examples
 ########

-Illustrating common use cases of osipi.
+Illustrating common use cases of dcmri.